Tom and Jerry: The Deluxe Anniversary Collection: Notes

 The Mansion Cat (2001) is prominently featured on a Disc 2 menu screen but is not available on the set.

-As well as Cosmic Cat and Meteor Mouse, the premiere episode of The Tom and Jerry Show has been released as part of Warner Home Video's Saturday Morning Cartoons – 1970s Volume 2 on October 27, 2009; it marked the first home video release of the 1975 made-for-TV version of Tom and Jerry.
+As well as Cosmic Cat and Meteor Mouse, the premiere episode of The Tom & Jerry Show has been released as part of Warner Home Video's Saturday Morning Cartoons – 1970s Volume 2 on October 27, 2009; it marked the first home video release of the 1975 made-for-TV version of Tom and Jerry.

-The Chuck Jones cartoons are the unrestored UK Classic Collection prints.
+The Chuck Jones cartoons are the widescreen restored versions from the Chuck Jones Collection.